tian1989/portfolio/README.md

 # [Proposal: Working Agreement ](https://postimg.cc/kRKWqckq)

-Designed by <a href="www.linkedin.com/in/tian-elijah-26b65256">Tian Elijah</a> for <a href="https://twitter.com/TheFishyNorris">Gaming with the fish</a>
+Designed by <a href="www.linkedin.com/in/tian-elijah-26b65256">Tian Elijah</a> for <a href="https://twitter.com/TheFishyNorris">Working Agreement</a>

-Do you have an idea of a drawing or a digital concept that needs developing.
+Do you have an idea, drawing or a digital concept that needs developing.
 * ** This working agreement allows the designer to clearly identify the client’s proposal to complete the final design, and gives you the opportunity to clarify and understand the steps of your design.**